-Smoking leads to the deaths of nearly 100,000 U.K. citizens every year.
+Smoking leads to the deaths of nearly 100,000 UK citizens every year.
 The numbers from other nations are just as staggering.
 Of course, the rich and famous are not immune to the harmful effects of cigs.
 Below are 7 celebrities who died from smoking-related causes.
-But if you're struggling to quit remember that celebrities are human too.
+But if you're struggling to quit smoking, remember that celebrities are human too.
 Here's 8 celebrities who have quit smoking.

-Walt Disney died at the age of 65 not long after he underwent an operation on his lungs for a tumor.
+Walt Disney died at the age of 65 not long after he underwent an operation on his lungs for a tumour.
 The man behind some of our favourite childhood memories was a chain smoker.
 He hid his habit from the public by refusing to be photographed while smoking.
-The Disney Company continues to carry on that legacy by refusing to depict smoking in most of their films, including the Walt Disney biopic, Saving Mr. Banks.
+The Disney Company continues to carry on that legacy by refusing to depict smoking in most of their films, including the Walt Disney biopic, Saving Mr Banks.
 (There's more on our blog 5 Movies That Would Be Better With Vaping Instead of Smoking.)

 King George VI